ventolab/CellphoneDB/README.md

 This is a two columns file indicanting which gene is specific or upregulated in a cell type (see [example](notebooks/data_tutorial.zip) ).
 The first column should be the cell type/cluster name (matching those in `meta.txt`) and the second column the associated gene id.
 The remaining columns are ignored.
 We provide [notebooks](notebooks) for both Seurat and Scanpy users.
 It is on you to design a DEG analysis appropiated for your research question.

 #### Preparing your microenvironments file (optional, if `microenvs_file_path`)
 This is a two columns file indicating which cell type is in which spatial microenvironment (see [example](notebooks/data_tutorial.zip) ).
-CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-appearing in a microenvironment).
+CellPhoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-appearing in a microenvironment).

 #### Preparing your active transcription factor file (optional, if `active_tfs_file_path`)
-This is a two columns file indicating which cell type and which TFs are active (see [example](notebooks/data_tutorial.zip) ).
-CellphoneDB will use this information to denote relevant/significat interactions whose downstream TF is active.
-The information contained in this file (which TFs are active per cell)must be provided by the user.
+This is a two columns file indicating which cell type and which TFs are active (see [example](notebooks/data_tutorial.zip)).
+CellPhoneDB will use this information to highlight relevant/significat interactions whose downstream TF is active.
+The information defined in this file (which TFs are active per cell) must be provided by the user.

 ### RUN examples

 For more detailed examples refer to our tutorials [here](notebooks).

 ####  Example with running the DEG-based method
 ```shell
 from cellphonedb.src.core.methods import cpdb_degs_analysis_method